South West Institute for Teaching SWIFT

 The Teach First NPQLL is designed for teachers who have, or are aspiring to have, responsibilities for leading literacy across a school, year group, key stage or phase.

-Fully funded by the DfE and available to teachers who meet the following criteria:
+This programme is available to teachers who meet the following criteria:

 • for teachers who have, or are aspiring to have, responsibilities for leading literacy across a school, year group, key stage or phase